amaarora/amaarora.github.io/_posts/2020-08-09-groupnorm.md

 The authors of the research paper ran an experiment to train `ResNet-50` model on Imagenet dataset using various number of groups.

-As can be seen in `table-2`, setting number of groups to 32 achieves the lowest validation.
+As can be seen in `table-2`, setting number of groups to 32 achieves the lowest validation error.

 In the bottom part of `table-2`, the authors set a fixed number of channels per group.
 Essentially, since each layer in a deep learning model can have various number of channels, this means there are varying number of groups per layer.
 Setting 16 channels per group achieved the lowest score.